-You can use protein any time of the day, we suggest adding in a protein shake as a side to a meal which is is low in protein.
-For example if you are a fan of breakfast cereal (which doesn't contain much protein) this is a perfect time to have a shake.
-A breakfast full of eggs or meat wouldn't really a shake alongside it.
+You can use protein any time of the day, we suggest adding in a protein shake as a side to a meal that is low in protein.
+For example, if you are a fan of breakfast cereal (which doesn't contain much protein) this is a perfect time to have a shake.
+A breakfast full of eggs or meat wouldn't really need a shake alongside it.

-The most vital time for a protein shake though is directly after training when your muscles are in need of a protein hit.
+The most vital time for a protein shake though is directly after training when your muscles are in need of a protein hit (2).
 This is the single best time to have a protein shake.

-Keep in mind 30g of protein powder isn't 30g of actual protein, in this you will get between 23 and 27g of protein depending on the protein powder supplement.
+Keep in mind 30g of protein powder isn't 30g of actual protein.
+You will get between 23 and 27g of protein depending on the protein powder supplement.

 It pays to know your powders though, which is why we recommend a set of our micro scales.
 Use them a few times and you'll get a good eye for how much powder you want to take each time.

 Does protein powder work?
 What are the benefits?